 The ability to harness fire is one of the oldest skills known to mankind – and for good reason.

-For our ancient ancestors, the ability to harness fire meant warmth and illumination in the long nights and protection from predators at all times.
+For our ancient ancestors, the ability to build a fire meant warmth and illumination in the long nights and protection from predators at all times.

-From generating heat and light in the cold and dark, through to allowing you to cook food, boil (and purify) water as well as sterilize instruments and even to make tools, the ability to start a fire can mean the difference between life and death.
+From generating heat and light in the cold and dark, through to allowing you to cook food, boil (and purify) water as well as sterilize instruments and even to make tools, knowing how to build a fire can mean the difference between life and death.

-Given the importance of knowing how to build a fire, the introduction of industrial life and modern conveniences such as electricity have all but extinguished the knowledge of how to start a fire from scratch.
+Given the importance of knowing how to build and start a fire, the introduction of industrial life and modern conveniences such as electricity have all but extinguished the knowledge of how to build a fire from scratch.

 Outside of matches and a lighter, many people would probably struggle to get a fire started (or even know where to begin) if they found themselves in a situation that required it.

-With this in mind, we decided that it was time to put together the definitive firestarting guide to walk through every option, technique and principle related to the topic of creating fire to help everyone – from novice to expert – start, build and maintain a fire, wherever (and whenever) they need to.
+With this in mind, we decided that it was time to put together the definitive firestarting guide to walk through every option, technique and principle related to the topic of how to start fire to help everyone – from novice to expert – start, build and maintain a fire, wherever (and whenever) they need to.

 So grab some kindling and let’s get this thing going!